Jestoni888/MTK-AI-Engine/README.md

  - Added disable toggle for zram
  - All settings can survive after reboot
  - Surfaceflinger now in active state
- - added temperature in shell notifications
+ - added temperature status in shell notifications